Myra Keen: Career

 Her research work focused around mollusk systematics, as well as marine molluscan Cenozoic paleontology, neontology and zoogeography of the western North America and marine mollusk fauna from the Panamic Province.
 She helped catalog, organize and collect for the Cenozoic mollusk collection at Stanford.
 Keen provided the first research documentation regarding how the distribution of mollusks on the Pacific coast is affected by temperature.
 In 1960, in the eastern Pacific Ocean, she discovered the first living examples of bivalved gastropods, which were in the species and subspecies Berthelinia chloris belvederica.
 Prior to this discovery, bivalved gastropods had been identified as bivalves, based on the shell characteristics.

 In 1975, Keen was invited to meet with Emperor Hirohito of Japan.
 He was a collector of shells, and had sent Keen specimens.
 The two also exchanged papers.
 When he visited in 1975 the two met in San Francisco, where they discussed their shared interest of shells and invertebrates.
-Keen's graduate students included the Japanese Paleontologist and Malacologist Katsura Ōyama from 1955 to 1957.

 Awards and achievements

 In the beginning of Keen's studies, she was given a fellowship and a scholarship for her intelligence at Stanford in 1931.

 Myra Keen was elected president of the American Malacological Union for 1948, and was given the Award of Honor of the American Malacological Union in 1963.
 Also in 1948, she helped organize the American Malacological Union—Pacific Division.

 The Guggenheim Fellowship, also known as the "mid career award", is open to numerous citizens in the United States, Canada and a few other countries.
 Recipients are to be recognized for their great demonstrations within their preferred source of research, Keen's being Natural Sciences.
 Keen was awarded as a fellow in 1964.

-As of 1984, Myra Keen was lucky enough to achieve a citation from the College of Colorado for her personal studies in Natural Sciences, along with her fantastic discoveries within living Mollusks and fossils.
-To follow her special citation, Keen also has the recognition of 40 Mollusks named after her.

 The medal of California Academy of Sciences was awarded to Myra Keen, fellow, in 1979 for her well thought out contributions.

+In 1984, Myra Keen received a citation from the College of Colorado for her personal studies in Natural Sciences and her discoveries within living mollusks and fossils.
+Additionally, Keen has been honored by being the namesake of 40 mollusks.

 Myra Keen was actively involved in Stanford in the science faculty, which was a major achievement for women at the time since they were not recognized as being essential contributors to the advancement in the field of geology and other science departments, as it was a male dominated industry.
-As mentioned, she was one of the first three women professors at Stanford.
-Thus, Keen is acknowledged by Stanford as being key in paving the way for women's advancements at the university.
+For her historical position as one of three early female science professors, Keen is acknowledged by Stanford as being key in paving the way for women's advancements at the university.
 As a student and professor, she experienced sexism.
 She was active in the campus group, The Women of the Faculty.
 The group met monthly, sharing achievements and experiences.
 Keen served as the group's historian, and was the group's third chairman from 1958 to 1960.